rickie95/3DMMRegistration/README.md

 **.mat** files have to contain a '3ddata' field storing 3D points coordinates (a Nx3 matrix) and a 'landmarks3d' witch stores the landmarks coordinates (Nx3 matrix).

 **.wrl** files should be paired with a .bnd file storing the landmarks coordinates.
 If a .png image with the same name is aviable, it will be used for the background of the plot tool.

+**.off** files must contain 3D points coordinates, faces are not mandatory and will be ignored.

 ## Insights